Looking for that big break? Startup incubators in Singapore can turn your ideas into actionable plans. Find out more about them through Spenmo.

 - Exchange rates and fees: Currency exchange and other fees need to be laid out in a clear and transparent manner.

 - Electronic security: Security measures that the virtual card provider has (e.g. 3-D Security enabled, sufficient security certification which is easily checkable).

 - Integration with other services: Ability to connect banking directly to accounting software.

-Before we go, we want to leave a trail of cookie-crumble tips for SMEs to track your marketing spends:
+Before we go, we want to leave a trail of cookie-crumble tips for SMEs to track your marketing spending:

 Tip #1: Track impact on both revenue and leads.

-Venture beyond vanity figures like number of likes, site traffic and leads generated via your blog!
-Going back to marketing Return On Investments (ROIs), consider clear metrics that directly tie to your business value like lead-to-customer ratio, average cost per lead, and average lead value.
-Marketing is no cost centre and you want to build a strong business case for your marketing spends.
+Venture beyond vanity figures like the number of likes, site traffic, and leads generated via your blog!
+Going back to marketing Return On Investments (ROIs), consider clear metrics that directly tie to your business value like the lead-to-customer ratio, the average cost per lead, and average lead value.
+Marketing is no cost centre and you want to build a strong business case for your marketing spending.

 While planning is important, agility is the name of the game – horizontally across every other industry and vertically across every business function.
 As you stay true to the values your business stands for, it is also key for your marketing teams to adapt your messages to reflect the realities on the ground to get to your customers.